 Individuals and Groups

-Learn International is not an immigration or visa specialist.
+Learn International staff are not immigration or visa specialists.
 It is the responsibility of all participants to read the rules and regulations in their host-country.

-Additional information about the type of visa required will be provided in your VIA-TRM account.
+Additional information about the type of visa required will be provided in your VIA-TRM account or from your home university Study Abroad office.

 Upon arrival be prepared for: